Module 02495 (2015)

 The module presents an overview of Natural Language Processing and its applications, followed by introductions to morphology, syntax and semantics.
 These topics are used to introduce some linguistic theory and appropriate algorithms for their computational implementation.
-Examples are mostly given using Prolog.

 The aims of this module are to: